CBP Aims to Prevent High-Risk Travelers from Boarding U.S.-Bound Flights, but Needs to Evaluate Program Performance

 Recommendation for Executive Action

 Comments: U.S. Customs and Border Protection's (CBP) Office of Field Operations (OFO) reported that it established a working group comprised of designated program officials from CBP's Admissibility and Passenger Programs; National Targeting Center; Planning, Program Analysis, and Evaluation; and, Preclearance offices to develop and implement a system of performance measures and baselines to evaluate the effectiveness of CBP's predeparture programs.
-As of July 2017, CBP reported that the working group had developed three performance measures for its predeparture programs.
-According to OFO officials, fiscal year 2018 will be the first complete year that each of these measures is calculated using a standardized and repeatable methodology and will thus be used as a baseline year.
-The baselines developed during fiscal year 2018 will then be used in future assessments of program effectiveness.
-Specifically, as of May 2018, CBP reported to GAO that it is collecting the fiscal year 2018 data relevant to these measures.
-As of September 2018, CBP reported to GAO that, based on the fiscal year 2018 baseline data, it plans to set preliminary targets for fiscal year 2019.
-In December 2018, CBP reported that it plans to analyze the fiscal year 2019 results and set targets for future fiscal years by October 31, 2019.
-To fully address this recommendation to develop and implement performance measures and baselines for evaluating its predeparture programs, GAO will review documentation from CBP, when available, on the fiscal year 2018 baselines and CBP's planned evaluation of fiscal year 2019 data against those baselines.
+In July 2017, CBP reported that the working group had developed three performance measures for its predeparture programs.
+According to OFO officials, fiscal year 2018 was to be the first complete year that each of these measures was calculated using a standardized and repeatable methodology and would thus be used as a baseline year.
+Since that time, OFO has used those baselines developed during fiscal year 2018 for assessments of program effectiveness.
+Specifically, as of May 2018, CBP reported to GAO that it was collecting the fiscal year 2018 data relevant to these measures.
+As of September 2018, CBP reported to GAO that, based on the fiscal year 2018 baseline data, it set preliminary targets for fiscal year 2019.
+In December 2018, CBP reported that it planned to analyze the fiscal year 2019 results and set targets for future fiscal years by October 31, 2019.
+In November 2019, OFO provided documentation of CBP's fiscal year 2019 targets and performance results, as well as its fiscal year 2020 targets.
+Developing and implementing performance measures and baselines should help CBP better evaluate the effectiveness of its predeparture programs.

 Recommendation: To better ensure the effectiveness of CBP's predeparture programs, the Commissioner of U.S. Customs and Border Protection should develop and implement a system of performance measures and baselines to evaluate the effectiveness of CBP's predeparture programs and assess whether the programs are achieving their stated goals.